 Love Stickers?
 Then you may be a child of the ’80s.
 Stickers were legal tender in the classroom where kids would trade the really cool stickers for other stickers or even lunch.
 Recently, I discovered some name stickers that I had squirreled away somewhere from elementary school.
 The stickers feature unicorns and rainbows, and it took me back right to my childhood to see them again.
-And when I also happened on Silhouette’s new Holographic Dots sticker paper, I knew exactly what to do with it- make my own Retro 80’s Name Stickers in Procreate!
+And when I also happened on Silhouette’s new Holographic Dots sticker paper, I knew exactly what to do with it- make my own Personalized 80’s Name Stickers on Procreate!
 And with this tutorial, I’ll show you how easy it can be to create your own custom stickers with the FREE set of Procreate stamps I’ve created to make this easy for beginners.
 I hope you have fun with this flashback challenge!

 This Procreate Sticker Tutorial will…

 - Show you how to use Procreate’s QuickShape and Drawing Guide to make perfectly straight and custom-sized shapes.